pytorch/pytorch/docs/source/compile/index.rst

        return x
    compiled_fn = torch.compile(fn(torch.randn(10).cuda()))

+If you happen to be running your model on an Ampere GPU, it's crucial to enable tensor cores.
+We will actually warn you to set
+`torch.set_float32_matmul_precision('high')`

 ::func::`torch.compile` works over ::class::`torch.nn.Module` as well as functions so you can pass in your entire training loop.

 The above example was for inference but you can follow this tutorial for an `example on training <https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html>__`